mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 ```
 19. Open up `http://localhost:3000/slack/word/testing` in your internet browser.
-20. **not sure where we should put this, since we are just doing this step now but i kn
+20. **not sure where we should put this, since we are just doing this step now but i know it should come earlier!** In Atom, create a file in your main watch-together folder called `.env`.
+Type in

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDEyNzU4LDE4MTMzNDkyNiwtMTYyOD
+eyJoaXN0b3J5IjpbLTM5NDUzNjMwLDE4MTMzNDkyNiwtMTYyOD
 M4ODgwNCwtMTExNDcwODM2MiwxMzE2NDYzNDU5LDEwODc4NTUx
 NDEsLTE4ODA5NzQwLDEwMDk1ODg4MTksMTczODc5NzYxMCwtMT
 U1NTY0NTUyNyw3NDg0NTU1NTEsOTkwNDExOTgsLTE2MDc5Mzc5